lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$q = \sqrt{\frac{1}{E} \sum_{ij}a_{ij}x_{ij}^2 - 1}$$

 that is the standard deviation of the distribution of all trophic distances.
 A food web is more coherent when $q$ is closer to zero, thus the maximal coherence is achieved when $q = 0$, and corresponds to a layered network in which every node has an integer trophic level [@Johnson2014; @Johnson2017].
-To compare coherence and trophic level we generated 1000 null model networks with at least one basal species and the same number of species and links---or approximately the same---than the network of interest.
-Then we calculated the 99% confidence interval using the 0.5% and 99.5% quantiles of the distribution of $q$; we also calculated the confidence interval for the mean trophic level $tp$.
+To compare coherence and trophic level we generated 1000 null model networks with the fitted parameters of the metaweb assembly model.
+Then we calculated the 99% confidence interval using the 0.5% and 99.5% quantiles of the distribution of $q$.
 We calculated the z-scores as:

 $$z_i=\frac{q_{obs} - q_{null}}{\sigma_{qnull}}$$

 where $q_{obs}$ is the observed coherence, $q_{null}$ is the mean coherence from the null model networks and $\sigma_{qnull}$ is the standard deviation.
 The same formula is used for $tp$.
 The z -score thus measures the significance of deviations of the empirical network from the null hypothesis.
 If the distribution of the quantity ($q$, $tp$) under the null model is normal, a z-score greater than 2 is evidence that the observed quantity is significantly greater than its random counterpart, and a z-score less than -2 means that the quantity is significantly lower.
 If the distribution under the null model is skewed this is not necessarily true and thus we must rely on confidence intervals.
+We also calculated the CI and z-scores for mean trophic level as it was historically used as an ecosystem health indicator [@Pauly1998], and is hypothesized that food webs with higher trophic levels are less stable [@Borrelli2014].

 Another property related to stability is modularity, since the impacts of a perturbation are retained within modules minimizing impacts on the food web [@Fortuna2010; @Grilli2016].
 It measures how strongly sub-groups of species interact between them compared with the strength of interaction with other sub-groups [@Newman2004].
 These sub-groups are called compartments.
 To find the best partition, we used a stochastic algorithm based on simulated annealing [@Reichardt2006].
 Simulated annealing allows maximizing modularity without getting trapped in local maxima configurations [@Guimera2005].
 The index of modularity was defined as: